 YouTube is still the master of all things video.
 The platform’s longevity is astonishing in the digital era, where apps come and go like we change underwear.
-Here are some secrets of its success and how you can steal them for your own brand.
+Here are some secrets of its success and how you can steal them for creating a YouTube channel for your own brand.

 1.3 billion current users on the platform